The Steps of Plastics Recycling

 3. Deposit bottles in the bin – not the trash.

 A “bottle” is a container that has a neck or an opening that is smaller than the base.
 Plastic bottles are among the most readily recycled plastics, but there’s still a lot we can do to recycle more of them.
-Here’s the problem: lightweight, shatterproof plastic beverage bottles are ideal to take on the go – to work, to school, to the gym, on errands, and just about anywhere.
+Look for beverage return bins at your work, school, and just about anywhere.

 Did You Know?